day8/re-frame/docs/on-stable-dom-handlers.md

       [child 1 :2 "3" callback])))
 ```

-Solved it?
+Does this work?
 Sadly, no. Can you spot the bug?

 `callback` has closed over the original value for `id` - the one given to the outer function.  `callback` will never dispatch the "latest" value of `id`
 provided to the re-render function (notice that `id` is an argument to both the outer and inner functions in the Form-2 Component).